ibm-cloud-docs/satellite/storage-local-block.md

 Removing the storage configuration, uninstalls the local storage operator resources and the `sat-local-block-gold` storage class from all assigned clusters.
 Your PVCs, PVs and data are not removed.
 However, you might not be able to access your data until you re-install the driver in your cluster again.
 {: important}

-### Removing the local block storage configuration from the console
-{: #sat-storage-rm-local-block-ui}

-Use the console to remove a storage configuration.
-{: shortdesc}

-1. From the [{{site.data.keyword.satelliteshort}} Configuration dashboard](https://cloud.ibm.com/satellite/configuration){: external}, select the storage configuration that you subscribed your clusters to.

-2. Find the subscription that you want to remove and from the actions menu, click **Remove**.
-After the subscription is removed, the local storage operator pods and storage classes are removed from all clusters that your storage configuration was assigned to.

-3. Optional: Follow step 3 in [Removing the local storage configuration from the CLI](#rm-local-block-temp-cli) to verify that the local storage driver pods and storage classes are removed from your clusters.

-4. Optional: Remove your storage configuration.
-   1. From the [{{site.data.keyword.satelliteshort}} Configuration dashboard](https://cloud.ibm.com/satellite/configuration){: external}, find the storage configuration that you want to remove.
-   2. From the actions menu, click **Delete**.

-### Removing the local block storage configuration from the command line
-{: #rm-local-block-temp-cli}

 1. List the resources in the `local-storage` namespace.
 When you delete your storage assignment, these resources are removed.
   ```sh